352Media/flexMenu/README.md

 ##Dependencies

 ###jQuery
-I've tested the plugin in jQuery 1.7.1, 1.7.2, and 1.8.0.
+I've tested the plugin in jQuery 1.7-1.9.
 It probably works on older versions, but I haven't tested on those.

 ###Modernizr
 [Modernizr](http://modernizr.com/) is optional.
 If it's available, flexMenu will use it to detect touch support.
 If touch support is available, we'll toggle the menu on click.
 If touch support is not available, we'll toggle the menu on hover in/out.
 That way, we can avoid triggering the funky [simulated mouseover/mouseout](http://developer.apple.com/library/ios/#DOCUMENTATION/AppleApplications/Reference/SafariWebContent/HandlingEvents/HandlingEvents.html#//apple_ref/doc/uid/TP40006511-SW17) that happens on many touchscreen devices.